Last Updated | November 28, 2022

 Cerner offers built-in integration and interoperability features.
 It strives to provide the best integration, for which it has built three different platforms that integrate.
 In connection to other external systems, they provide operational, clinical, and financial data.

 The Epic system helps organizations achieve integration between all their internal systems.
-It integrates the websites of healthcare organizations with its EHR and enables their patients to make appointments online, request prescriptions refills, view their test results, and access their data anytime.
+It integrates the websites of healthcare organizations with its EHR and enables its patients to make appointments online, request prescriptions refills, view their test results, and access their data anytime.
 When it comes to interoperability, here is how both EHR systems differ:

 Cerner offers interoperability in multiple ways.
-One way is through CommonWell Health Alliance, the first and popular non-profit industry trade association that Cerner co-founded with its other six competitors.
+One way is through CommonWell Health Alliance, the first and most popular non-profit industry trade association that Cerner co-founded with its other six competitors.

 Using its set standards and policies, CommonWell Health Alliance enables the members to access and share their patient data easily.

 In addition to this, Cerner facilitates Cerner Ignite APIs to enable integration between third-party applications and the EHR.
 Reference Lab Networks also helps Cerner users send data to various “acute and reference labs” without requiring them to make connections with each lab.
+There are other Cerner competitors as well which can be looked into.

 Epic enables interoperability in three distinct ways.
 First, organizations can connect through EpicCare Link which allows non-Epic users to view patient information from an Epic user.
 It is like Dropbox or Google Drive, which give access to users via a shareable link.
 Connecting Epic to the Carequality network is another way to share data.
 Since it is a public-private network that lets healthcare providers connect, it enables data sharing across the United States.